Web Application Firewall

 • request.methodGET, POST, …

-• request.ip — the client IP as seen by the gateway.
+• request.remote_ip — the client IP as seen by the gateway.

 • request.headers['name'] — a header value (string), lowercased name.